SAP-samples/btp-task-center-integration/btp-inital-setup/check-availability-of-btp-services.md

 ## Check the availability of SAP BTP services

-1. For SAP BTP services like SAP Task Center and SAP Launchpad service, access the SAP BTP cockpit and choose **Entitlements > Entity Assignments**.
+1. For SAP BTP services like SAP Task Center and SAP Build Work Zone, standard edition service, access the SAP BTP cockpit and choose **Entitlements > Entity Assignments**.
 You must be the account administrator of the global account.

 2. Then choose your subaccount and validate the availability of the services:
 - SAP Task Center (free of charge, see the details about service plan)
-- SAP Launchpad service
+- SAP SAP Build Work Zone, standard edition

 3. Additionally, check that **SAP Cloud Identity Services - Identity Authentication** and SAP Cloud Identity Services - Identity Provisioning are available.
 4. If a service is missing, add the entitlements manually.